 And then all this: Professional Girl Scout.
 Bartender.
 Window Washer.
 Worm Harvester.
 Lifeguard.
 Caretaker.
 Camp Counselor.
 Waitress.
 Freelance Writer.
 Newspaper Columnist.
 Fulltime reporter.
 Assistant Bureau Chief.
 Bureau Chief.
 Professional Volunteer.
 Magazine Writer.
 University Teacher.
 University Newspaper Advisor.
 University Lecturer.
 Managing Editor.
 Nationally Syndicated Columnist.
 Author.
 Full-time Author.
 Wine Lounge Owner.

 I also got married.
 I had two babies.
 Then I got divorced.
-I moved to California, Utah, Arizona, back to Wisconsin, back to California, married again, and now I live in Florida.
+I moved to California, Utah, Arizona, back to Wisconsin, back to California, married again, back to California, then Florida, Colorado and now I live in North Carolina.
 Whew!

 I am thinking about it.
 I also try very hard to work out five or six days a week because I refuse to give up my wine.
 I also swim, ride my bike, golf, pine over the motorcycle I had to sell, am a pretty avid bird-watcher, hike, kayak, sketch little do-dads that resemble absolutely nothing, read everything I can get my hands on, fish a little bit with not much luck, and seriously believe that all the characters in my book are real.
 And recently took up fly fishing!!!